svitejs/project-template/README.md

 ## Release

-The initial release requires a manual `npm publish` locally.
-Subsequent releases are as below:
+When you're ready to release, make sure `"private": true` is removed in the main workspace's `package.json`

 1. Merge "Version Packages (next)" PR into main
 2. Release workflow automatically publishes npm package, creates GitHub release info, and tags the release

+> NOTE: The initial release can be done the same way as long as a changeset exists via `pnpx changeset`